-^{}Students are eligible to take POFT 2401 if they have keyboarding skills.
+\\Students are eligible to take POFT 2401 if they have keyboarding skills.

-^{}Cooperative training must be approved by the instructor.
+\\\Cooperative training must be approved by the instructor.
 Approved electives may be substituted when necessary.
 BUSI 2301 is a prerequisite to all LGLA courses, but may be taken concurrently with LGLA 1219.

-^{}Students will receive credit for ACNT 1303 if they have taken ACCT 2401.
+\\\\Students will receive credit for ACNT 1303 if they have taken ACCT 2401.

-Legal Assistant Technology Certificate Program
+Legal Assistant Technology\ Certificate Program

-Sem.
-Hrs.

-LGLA 1307 Intro. to Law & the Legal Professions 3
+LGLA 1307 Law & the Legal Professions 3

 LGLA 2307 Law Office Management 3

 LGLA 1401 Legal Research and Writing 4

-LGLA 2313 Criminal Law and Procedure
+LGLA 2313 Criminal Law and Procedure 3

-LGLA 1219 Legal Ethics & Professional Responsibility 2
+LGLA 1219 Legal Ethics 2

 LGLA 1345 Civil Litigation 3

-POFT 1301 Business English
+POFT 1301 Business English 3

-LGLA 2380 Cooperative Education-Paralegal/Legal Assistant
+LGLA 2380 Cooperative EducationParalegal/Legal Assistant 3

-BUSI 2301 Business Law
+BUSI 2301 Business Law 3

 COSC 1301 Microcomputer Applications 3

 ACNT 1303 Introduction to Accounting 3

-POFL 1305 Legal Terminology
+POFL 1305 Legal Terminology 3

-Approved Elective
+Approved Elective 3

-TOTAL CEMECTED HO TIDE 20
+TOTAL SEMESTER HOURS 39